-• To limit the sound of Element 1 to the left half of the sound field, for example, set "Element 1 Pan L" to "-64" and "Element 1 Pan R" to "0".
+• To limit the sound of the element to the left half of the sound field, for example, set "Pan L" to "-64" and "Pan R" to "0".

-• If both the "L" and "R" parameters are set to the same value, the sound of the corresponding element will appear as a mono source at the appropriate position in the stereo sound field.
+• If both the "L" and "R" parameters are set to the same value, the sound of the element will appear as a mono source at the appropriate position in the stereo sound field.
 If both parameters are set to "0", for example, the sound of the element will be heard only in the center of the sound field.

-- The Element 2 pan and level parameters will not appear if the Voice Mode parameter is set to "Single". - The pan parameters have no effect if the UTILITY mode "Output" parameter is set to "Monaural".
+• The pan parameters have no effect if the UTILITY mode "Output" parameter is set to "Monaural".